malchata/flexbox-presentation/Readme.md

 ##Running This Talk Locally

-This talk has hard-coded references for local files, therefore, a local hostname of `flexbox.frontlineui.com` is necessary for the talk to work 100%.
-I'd like to fix this, but it's not a stone cold lock.
+Just clone this repo into a directory and run it under any hostname you'd like.
+Just make sure that you run it in a web server context, because the iframes may not work properly due to security constraints if you run this talk in the file system context.

 Since a local copy of [jsbin](https://github.com/jsbin/jsbin) is used, there's more to viewing this project than simply cloning the repo and running it in your web browser.
 You'll need to traverse into the `jsbin` directory in the project and perform some shell commands:

 ```
 npm install -g grunt-cli